-First thing's first; if deposit payments aren't strictly necessary on your project, don't activate it.
-There are simple reasons for this; it means more work for you, more payments to follow up, more payments for bookers to complete, more complicated booking balances and so on.
+If deposit payments aren't strictly necessary on your project, don't activate it.
+This is because it means more work for you, more payments to follow up, more payments for bookers to complete, more complicated booking balances and so on.

 Reasons to have deposit payments can for example be:

 Need a positive cash flow in the project and get money in early

 Need participants to commit to their attendance to guarantee the event

 Note that deposit payments are not refundable as a rule, so if someone cancels their registration their booking balance will still include the deposit.
 You must manually correct their booking balance with additional payments if the deposit is refundable.

 You can either activate a general deposit bookers must pay if they select at least one product they must pay for, or activate deposit on one or more products they are paying for.
 General deposit is recommended as it is connected to the booking only and not a particular product that the booker may unbook, rebook etc. It is not possible to combine both deposit options in the same form.

 Activate this in Form Builder--> Summary --> Payment --> Deposits and Fees.
 Below is an example where General deposit is activated.
 You can choose between a deposit with a percentage of the total booking value, or a fixed amount per booking: